 STUDENT COUNCIL ELECTIONS 2025

-Nominations will open on 29th September for the College’s Student Council elections, the representative body for our student members – and you could be part of it!
+Candidate statements are now available to view for the College’s Student Council elections, the representative body for our student members.

-These pages will give you all the information you need about the Student Council, the election process and guidance on how to become a candidate.
+These pages will give you all the information you need about the Student Council Election process and guidance on how to vote.

 - What is the Student Council?